JayWan/JayWan.github.io/_posts/2017-11-20-Structuring Machine Learning Projects.md

 Make sure your `dev set` and `test set` come from the **same distribution**.
 Choose a dev set and test set to reflect data you expect to get in the future and consider important to do well on.
 {: .notice}

+Old ways of splitting data:

+> `70% train` - `30% test`

+> `60% train` - `20% dev` - `20% test`

+But as for very large amount of data, the following distribution will become reasonable:

+> `98% train` - `1% dev` - `1% test`

+Set your test set to be big enough to give high confidence in the overall performance of your system.
+{: .notice

+# Comparing Human-level performance

+### Bayes Optimal Error

+### Why?

+As long as ML is worse than humans, you can:

+- Get labeled data from humans.
+- Gain insight from manual error analysis: why did a person get this right?
+- Better analysis of bias/variance.